Show All Answers

 To assist with the implementation of this new requirement, CR&R has prepared an Organic Waste Fact Sheet, which includes an overview of AB 1826 and a self-assessment guide to help identify when a business or multi-family facility may need to establish organic waste services.
 Please contact CR&R at 1-800-755-8112, or visit their website at www.crrwasteservices.com for further information.

-Yes, legally as a home or property owner you can trap, though CDFW does not recommend it.
-It is best to leave trapping up to the trained professional.
-Pursuant to FG 4005 (c) and 4152 (a) you would not be required to procure a trapping license but would be required to abide by regulations set forth in the Use of Traps T-14 CCR 465.5.
+Yes.
+However, it is best to leave trapping up to the trained professional.
+You are not required to procure a trapping license, but you are required to abide by regulations set forth in the Use of Traps T-14 CCR 465.5.

-The trapper must be currently licensed with the CDFW passing a certified trapping examination.
-Hired trappers must follow all rules, regulations pursuant to T-14 CCR 465.5 and laws that pertain to the license FG 4005.
+The trapper must be currently licensed with the CDFW (passing a certified trapping examination).
+Hired trappers must follow all rules and regulations set forth in T-14 CCR 465.5 and FG 4005.

-People who intentionally or unintentionally provide food for coyotes which causes the coyote to lose their fear of humans and become habituated are changing the coyotes feeding behavior causing them to become dependent on humans for food increasing habituation leading the coyote to its eventual death.
+Intentionally or unintentionally providing food for coyotes causes the coyote to lose their fear of humans and become habituated.
+This leads to changing the coyote’s feeding behavior causing them to become dependent on humans for food; increasing habituation, leading the coyote to its eventual death.

 Urban coyotes have developed a different lifestyle from coyotes in rural environments.
 Cities support larger populations of animals in close proximity to people for the following reasons: 1) Increased access to food.
 People provide easy access to large supplies of food by leaving pet food, bird seed, unsecure compost or trash and fallen fruits in yards.
 Unintentional and intentional feeding of coyotes encourages bold behavior and increases aggression towards people and pets.
 Intentional feeding makes people a target source of food.
 2) Increased access to water.
 Year-round water supplies in cities from man-made ponds, lakes, flood control channels, pet water dishes, pools, fountains etc. increase water for prey animals and coyotes.
-3) Increased potential shelter Parks, golf courses, buildings, vehicles, sheds, decks, crawl spaces, overgrown vegetation among others increase the amount and variability of coyote shelters.
-Coyotes Steps must be taken to address safety concerns and misconceptions and appropriate responses to potential threats to human safety.
-Coyotes can safely and easily remain close to people, pets, homes and businesses without detection.
+3) Increased potential shelter.
+Parks, golf courses, buildings, vehicles, sheds, decks, crawl spaces, overgrown vegetation, among others increase the amount and variability of coyote shelters.
+Steps must be taken to address: safety concerns, misconceptions, and appropriate responses to potential threats to human safety.
+Coyotes can easily remain close to people, pets, homes and businesses without detection.
 4) Increased exposure to people.
 Regular interaction between coyotes and people without negative consequences encourages habituation or increases comfort levels with human contact.
-People are or may be disregarded as a potential source of danger.
+People are, or may be, disregarded as a source of danger.
 5) Increased exposure to pets.
-Pets are a normal part of an urban landscape and to urban coyotes they are considered other animals in their habitats.
-Pets can be considered, potential prey or a potential competitor in coyote territory.
+Pets are a normal part of an urban landscape.
+To urban coyotes they are considered other animals in their habitat.
+Pets can be considered, potential prey, or a potential competitor in coyote territory.